 Aged just 21 on a two month detachment to the Commcen at Salalah.
 Operating a Morse key on a link to Masirah.
-You will see the Racal RA1 7(L) transceiver on the table.
+You will see the Racal RA1 7(L) receiver on the table.
+(The Tx is out of sight -webmaster)

 On top of the RA1 7 is the intercom to the ATC tower.
 The hatch on the wall behind my head was the window to (as Simon Crozier described it) a string from the tower to the fixing above the hatch.
 Attached to the string was a bulldog clip with a further string attached to it and a large metal nut.
 If the tower had a signal for us i.e. aircraft arrival or departure they would retrieve the bulldog clip fasten the.message to it and let the bulldog clip slide down the string.
 The nut would rattle the hatch and we would retrieve the signal and transmit it to Masirah who would in turn send it on to the addressee.
 For received messages we would fasten the message to the bulldog clip call them on the intercom and they would pull the signal up to the tower.